The goals of the Oakville Symphony’s Youth Program are:

 - To support the development of young musicians in the Halton area

 - To find and develop new players for the orchestra

 - To encourage cultural diversity in the youth of the community

-The DEVELOPING ARTIST AWARDS were introduced to recognize the talents of some of the younger competitors for the Kenneth Hollier Award.
+The Developing Artist Awards were introduced to recognize the talents of other competitors for the Kenneth Hollier Award.
 They are given at the discretion of the judges.
-Congratulations to the 2017-2018 winners: Aisha Sato Chen and Joseph Smith.
+Congratulations to the 2022-2023 winner: Matthew Buczkoski, cello.